-To enable File Sharing in OS X, open the Sharing pane of System Preferences and select the option for File Sharing.
+To enable File Sharing on your Mac, open the Sharing pane of System Preferences and select the option for File Sharing.
 Windows computers and Macs can then see your computer on the local network.

 When you connect from a Mac using OS X Mavericks or OS X Yosemite to another computer using file sharing, your Mac automatically tries to use the Service Message Block (SMB) protocol to communicate.
-If SMB is not available, OS X tries to connect using Apple File Protocol (AFP).
+If SMB is not available, it tries to connect using Apple File Protocol (AFP).

 To connect to a Mac or Windows computer that is sharing files on your local network, look under the Shared section of any Finder window.